josephjilovec/givewiseinsights/README.md

 ### 2. Update Text Content

 #### **Change Brand Name** (if using different name)
-If you prefer "MissionROI Analytics" or another option instead of "StewardShip Analytics":
+If you prefer a different name instead of "GiveWise Insights":

 1. **Search & Replace** in `index.html`:
-   - Find: `StewardShip Analytics`
+   - Find: `GiveWise Insights`
    - Replace with: `Your Chosen Name`

 2. Update these specific places: